 What are my favourite low-cost dividend ETFs?

-- After buying and holding 30-40 Canadian dividend paying and U.S. dividend paying stocks – we focus on owning only U.S.-listed ETFs in our RRSPs. example: Vanguard VYM.
-We like this ETF inside our RRSP.
-Why?
+After buying and holding about 30 Canadian dividend paying stocks and some U.S. dividend paying stocks for income and growth – we focus on owning U.S.-listed ETFs in our RRSPs for extra diversification.

-- The management fee is low costing us next to nothing.
+- The management fee is low costing next to nothing.
 These ETFs charge some of the lowest fees available across the financial industry.

 To learn more about ETFs consider visiting these sites from leading ETF providers: